JunjieCao0304/Diffusion-Model-Note/Forkker_Plank Equation.md

 # The Fokker-Planck Equation in Diffusion Models

+The Fokker-Planck equation describes the probability distribution of the entire state space (the whole cloud) at each time t t, while the SDE is just one trajectory (path) moving through that distribution.

 ## 1. The High-Level Concept: "The Particle vs. The Cloud"

 To understand Fokker-Planck, you have to change your perspective from looking at a *single image* to looking at the *probability distribution* of all possible images.